Lesson #1 for overcoming anxiety: Anxiety is a matter of perspective. Change your perspective and you get rid of your anxiety. Easy enough, right?

 So, if you’re trying to better manage your anxiety, you’ll need to “get low” and more concrete.
 You know the old saying, “see the forest for the trees?”
 Well not here.
 You want the trees.
 More trees the better.

-4 tactics for overcoming anxiety by utilizing concrete thinking
+4 tactics on how to overcome anxiety naturally, by utilizing concrete thinking

 1. Generate subordinate exemplars.
 Go to this random word generator to get your word.
 For each word you see, come up with an exemplar category label.
 So, if the word is “fruit” list off as fast as possible exemplars that fit that category (e.g., apple, orange, banana, etc.).
 Take 10 sec per word and quickly move onto the next.
 Do this for 5 minutes and you’ll enter into a more concrete construal state.